kev1234-macharia/Kitchenette/README.md

 A responsive and interactive e-commerce website developed using HTML, CSS, and JavaScript.
 This project showcases a user-friendly interface, dynamic product listings, and essential shopping cart functionalities, providing a seamless shopping experience

-🌐 Live Demo

-Explore the live version of the website here: Live Demo

 📸 Screenshots